odtp-org/odtp-manuals/docs/installation/odtp-third-party-services.md

 These variable are also reused in the installation of ODTP and other services, please have them ready.

 ## 1. Get your IP address
-To connect the services we will need your IP address.
+To connect the services we will need your IP address and remember it is `[LOCAL_IP]`.

 ```
 ifconfig | grep "inet " | grep -Fv 127.0.0.1 | awk '{print $2}'